-Due on Tuesday, 28 February, 2017.
+Due on Monday, 2 November.

 A limerick is a little poem with an aabba rhyme scheme [the first, second, and fifth lines rhyme with each other, and the third and fourth rhyme with each other], nine syllables in each of the first, second, and fifth lines, and six syllables in each of the third and fourth lines.
 Limericks are traditionally humorous and in English the language is frequently mangled a bit to make things work.
-Here is a well-known (in some circles :-) example that touches on physics:
+Here is a well-known (in some circles :-) that touches on physics: